pcvt/LoRaWAN/README.md

 LoRaWAN Project @ PCVT

-Content is locate in the *docs* folder.
+Content is locate in the repository at the [docs](docs) folder.

-Located on the web at [https://pcvt.github.io/lorawan/]
+Located on the web at [pcvt.github.io/lorawan](https://pcvt.github.io/lorawan/).